Workbench-Build/workbook/docs/index.md

 - community management/engagement

 There should be a quickstart guide so that if someone just wants to create a token or add a feature to do a thing they can do so easily.

+Do we want to add resources for progressive decentralization for projects to start centralized, then decentralize - or do we just want to focuse on community driven token projects that are decentralized from day 1.